kshoughi/Election_Analysis/README.md

 ## Election Audit Summary
 This code can be used for any election with a few modifications which are the following:

-- The first modification would changing the name and possibly the location of the csv file.
+- The first modification would be changing the name and possibly the location of the csv file.
 In the original code we have ``file_to_load = os.path.join("Resources", "election_results.csv")``.
 This section has to be updated based on the name of the file and the folder.
 - The second modification is to check the csv file.
 Columns need to be checked to see if they match the code.
 For example, ``candidate_name = row [2]``, this is only true for this csv file where the name of candidates is in column 3.
 This needs to be changed accordingly for a different dataset.